 Additionally, funeral expenses can be paid for the deceased worker.
 This total can range up to $6,000 in Metropolitan New York counties and $5,000 in all other counties within the state, but again, the circumstances vary.

-If you have been injured or lost a loved one in a plant explosion, get in touch with the legal team at Wingate, Russotti, Shaprio & Halperin, LLP.
+If you have been injured or lost a loved one in a plant explosion in New York, get in touch with the legal team at Wingate, Russotti, Shaprio & Halperin, LLP.
 Our New York industrial explosion attorneys understand that no amount of money can eliminate the trauma of an accident or the devastation of losing a loved one, but this compensation can helped survivors and family members have the support they need in order to properly cope with their losses.
 Call (212) 986-7353 for a free consultation from our legal team so that you better understand how you can recover from your losses.